hazxone/replicate_img2img/README.md

 Head over to https://replicate.com/hazxone/img2img-vg to try the web demo

 For this Van Gogh model, the author suggested to use 'lvngvncnt' in the begging of the prompt.

+Or use the python replicate_api.py to infer using API